 If you are buying things to decorate the house, try to have a traditional theme.
 Stay clear of the strings of Chinese electric lights, which do nothing to enhance your environment.
 Try and opt for earthern diyas that come from mother earth and can easily be recycled or disposed back into earth again.

-On November 6 (Tuesday) is Narak Chaturdashi or Choti Diwali.
+On October 27 is Narak Chaturdashi or Choti Diwali.
 On this evening, you can light five or seven diyas at the entrance of your house or in the corners of your living room.
 This is the day for cleansing yourself and your home of all impurity and negativity.
-You will also prepare food and sweets for the main Diwali the next day, on November 7 (Wednesday).
+You will also prepare food and sweets for the main Diwali.

 When you make rangoli, use colors from your kitchen and avoid the harmful chemical laden gulal from the market.
 Rice flour, when dyed with food color makes excellent granules for rangoli.
 Make small footprints using rice flour dyed with food color or vermilion powder on the threshold of your house.
 This is to indicate the arrival of Goddess Lakshmi.
 In welcoming the Goddess into your space, you can decorate the entrance of your home and office with bells, flowers, wall hangings and mirrors and so on.